Zaytuna College: History

 In 1996, Zaytuna Institute was founded by Hamza Yusuf and Hesham Alalusi and incorporated in California as a non-profit educational institute.

-They named it after the olive tree (Ar: زيتونة zaytūnah), a plant that is mentioned in the Qur'an for its benefit.
+The college is named after the olive tree (Ar: زيتونة zaytūnah).
 Based in Hayward, the institute's mandate was to teach courses on Arabic and Islamic Studies as well as to engage in community service and outreach.
 These part-time courses were popular both locally and in recorded form, but there was demand for a full-time option.
 In 2004, Zaid Shakir and other instructors conducted a four-year pilot seminary project from which five students graduated.
 With this experience, Zaytuna considered a move to Berkeley to collaborate with established institutions such as the University of California, Berkeley and the Graduate Theological Union.

 Following the graduation of its seminary class in 2008, Zaytuna Institute changed its name to Zaytuna College in 2009.
 The successful completion of the pilot program and a summer Arabic intensive course led to the inaugural undergraduate degree cohort in 2010, consisting of eight female and seven male students.

 Upon its move to Berkeley, Zaytuna College rented space from the American Baptist Seminary of the West (ABSW).
 In July 2012, Zaytuna acquired its own campus on Berkeley's "Holy Hill", a location so named because it is host to a number of theological colleges and seminaries.
 In 2017, Zaytuna went on to acquire a second, larger location nearby, known as the Upper Campus.

 When the college was first accredited in 2015, it was a first for an American Muslim college.
 It was initially accredited by the Western Association of Schools and Colleges for its BA in Liberal Arts & Islamic Studies and its non-degree Summer Arabic Intensive Program, which has since been integrated with the BA program.
 Zaytuna received further accreditation for its graduate program in 2018.